Jefferson County issues mask mandate

-The Jefferson County Health Board has issued a directive for face coverings due to the COVID-19 outbreak, saying it was necessary to implement such measures to reduce the spread of the diseases.
+The Jefferson County Health Board has issued a directive for face coverings due to the COVID-19 outbreak, saying it was necessary to implement such measures to reduce the spread of the coronavirus.

+Christina Binkowski, chair of the Jefferson County Health Board, said their decision was made after several members of the public said they were concerned about face-covering mandates going away.

 The Health Board enacted a rule that kicked in Feb.
-19. Binkowski said it was similar to directives passed in other counties and was aimed at keeping Jefferson County and its schools safe.
+19. Binkowski said it was similar to directives passed in other counties.

 “We have to go with keeping our county safe and schools safe," she said.